 Method 1: Take ownership of the Root Drive

-Usually, when you store a file which on your hard disk drive that does not have sufficient user privileges to process the Windows program manager or any other installed programs.
+Usually, you store a file on your hard disk drive that does not have sufficient user privileges to process the Windows program manager or any other installed programs.
 So, to provide security privileges to the respective drive.
-Fix this a required privilege is not held by the client, follow these simple steps:
+Fix this; the client does not hold a required privilege; follow these simple steps:

-9. It will ask for confirmation, simply click OK.
-Finally, Click Apply followed by OK.
+5. It will ask for confirmation.
+Simply click OK.
+Finally, Click Apply, followed by OK.

 This method should allow you to modify the contents of a file without getting a Required Privilege Is Not Held by the Client error.
 Reboot it after doing the steps mentioned above for good measure.
-If it still did not work very well, move on to the next method.
+If it did not work well, move on to the following method.

 Method 2: Change Account Type To Admin

-Usually, the standard user accounts don’t have proper privileges to change any of the critical system settings and processes among the existing system files.
-On the flip side, an administrator account has access to every system setting, all files, and many more features.
-To change your account type to admin, you need to do the fooling things.
+Usually, the standard user accounts don’t have proper privileges to change critical system settings and processes among the existing system files.
+Conversely, an administrator account can access every system setting, file, and other features.
+You must do the fooling things to change your account type to admin.

 1. At First, press the Windows + S keys together to enter the search or query mode.

-4. Click on the Administrator option from the list of available options, and then click on the Change account type button.
+3. Click on the Administrator option from the list of the available options, then click on the Change account type button.

 It will change your default or standard account into an administrator account.
-So now, hopefully, all the files and folders that were throwing you the Required Privilege Is Not Held by the Client error should shut themselves up.
-If they still feel like chatting, move on to the next method and see if that silences them.
+So now, hopefully, all the files and folders throwing you the Client error do not hold the Required Privilege and should shut themselves up.
+If they still feel like chatting, move on to the following method and see if that silences them.